agarsev/quevedo/NOTES.md

     schema is wrong. maybe.
 - [ ] Use https://docs.python.org/3/library/collections.html#collections.Counter
     in test
-- [ ] If there are no folders under "real", the web interface should offer the default one even if the directory is not physically there.
+- [ ] If there are no annotation folders, the web interface should offer the default one even if the directory is not physically there.
+Or maybe allow creating subsets in the web interface.

 ## Features